jota-one/jota.one/content/_index.md

 {{% column %}}
 #### Why we do this

-We are passionate developers and have great fun building our products.
+We are passionate in what we do and have great fun building web applications.
 We also feel indebted to the open-source community for all the great softwares we use freely in our daily work and want to give back.